jackwillis/lyco/README.md

 ![Build status](https://travis-ci.org/jackwillis/lyco.svg?branch=master)

-The web server is written in the Ruby language.
+The web server is written in the Ruby language, using the Sinatra web framework and structured like a Rails app.
 It requires a Redis database.
 Heroku and other web hosts have free plans for Ruby and Redis.

-The server code depends on the Sinatra web framework, and the browser code depends on jQuery.

 ## Local installation